Top site for pubs

 A bonus is the pleasant woodland walk to the nearby beach and village of Craster – home of the kipper.
 Visit Dunstanburgh Castle north of here, the backdrop to the glorious, safe sandy expanse of Embleton Bay.

 The imposing Bamburgh Castle overlooks the Farne Islands – the summer ‘home’ of more than 100,000 pairs of breeding seabirds and later in the year the islands become the pupping grounds to a colony of grey seals.

 South of our Dunstan Hill campsite is Alnwick Castle, probably best known for its role as Hogwarts in the Harry Potter films.
 Horticulture fans will love the gardens home to a giant holly serpent and some of the world’s most poisonous plants.

 Beadnell Bay, a paradise for water sport lovers and Seahouses, a colourful fishing port are both worth visiting.

 Please note there is no space for ball games during busy periods.
-A fish and chip van visits twice a week.

 100% coverage cannot be guaranteed due to rural location, weather conditions and changing flora.
 These can cause variable signal strength.
 Hotspots are available.
 Prices.